Jimmy Wilkerson

+Wilkerson was also a member of the Tampa Bay Buccaneers, New Orleans Saints and Seattle Seahawks.
+He died from a heart attack in Oklahoma City, Oklahoma, on December 13, 2024, at the age of 43.

 College career

-He played in 38 games (24 starts) at the University of Oklahoma, amassing 130 tackles, 35 stops for loss, 12.0 sacks 28 quarterback pressures, 13 passes defensed and four forced fumbles.
+Wilkerson played in 38 games (24 starts) at the University of Oklahoma, amassing 130 tackles, 35 stops for loss, 12.0 sacks 28 quarterback pressures, 13 passes defensed and four forced fumbles.

 Professional career

 Kansas City Chiefs

-Jimmy Wilkerson played for the Kansas City Chiefs from 2003–2007.
+Wilkerson played for the Kansas City Chiefs from 2003 to 2007.
 On March 18, 2007, Wilkerson re-signed with the Chiefs for a one-year contract.

 Tampa Bay Buccaneers

 On March 1, 2008, he signed a two-year deal with the Tampa Bay Buccaneers.
 He started one of 16 games played in 2008, recording 23 tackles, 5.0 sacks and a forced fumble.

 Wilkerson moved into the starting lineup in 2009, starting all 15 games in which he played for the Buccaneers that season.
 He suffered a torn ACL against the New Orleans Saints on December 27 and was placed on season-ending injured reserve the following day.
 Wilkerson finished the 2009 season with career highs in tackles (46), sacks (6.0) and forced fumbles (two).